doefom/restrict/README.md

 # Restrict

-> Restrict is a Statamic addon that lets you choose which user can view other authors' entries of a given collection in
+> A Statamic addon that lets you define which entries should be listable to whom in the control panel by defining custom
-> the control panel.
+> restriction logic.

 - ✅ Statamic v4
 - ✅ Statamic v5